FaronBracy/RogueSharp/README.md

 - [Doryen Library (libtcod)](http://doryen.eptalys.net/libtcod/ "libtcod")
 	- This was a big inspiration for RogueSharp
-	- The binaries of libtcod are included only for performance testing to see how my algorithms performed compared to it.
-The main RogueSharp library does not use any source code from libtcod, nor does it reference or depend on the libtcod library.
+	- The main RogueSharp library does not use any source code from libtcod, nor does it reference or depend on the libtcod library
 	- [libtcod source code](https://bitbucket.org/jice/libtcod/src "libtcod source code")
 	- [libtcod license](https://bitbucket.org/jice/libtcod/src/969e7cfdf44c2a8734957306b456ae0eb29ac8c4/LIBTCOD-LICENSE.txt?at=default "libtcod license")
 - [MonoGame](http://www.monogame.net/ "MonoGame")